Are you worried about liquidating your company if it has a Bounce Back Loan?

 So, be sure to use the bounce back loan appropriately.
 It is for companies which need emergency financial assistance through the unprecedented coronavirus pandemic.
 Using it the right way will protect you from any personal liability.

-You can liquidate your company with a bounce back loan.
+So, you can liquidate your company with a bounce back loan.

 If you have further queries or need more help for anything Bounce Back Loan/Liquidation related then get in touch with us today.
 Our team of licensed insolvency practitioners can assist.